Critical AI Summer Reading: Empires, Cons and Everlasting False Promises

 “Shannon thought that artificial intelligence was too flashy a term and might attract unfavorable notice, and so we agreed to call it Automata Studies”

 But *A* problem occurred.
 Term “Automata Studies” was technically accurate, but not attractive enough for investors or the media.
 Crickets.
-That’s why the department decided to attend some of their Communication Days (otherwise excellent); where in 1956 they chose a juicier name “Artificial Intelligence”, a term that has been ever since generating “mega claims, tiny evidence“ stories.
+That’s why the department decided to attend some of their Communication Days (otherwise excellent); where in 1956 they picked a juicier name “Artificial Intelligence”, a term that has been ever since generating “mega claims, tiny evidence“ stories.

 Older gamblers eagerly offered a promotional relay to the younger ones, so that this sticky promo virus was passed down to today’s Altman, Sutskever, Amodei, Musk and Nobel laureate Geoffrey Hinton – the godfather of modern artificial intelligence.
-Their statements are often reckless, selectively autistic and so arrogant that Hinton’s picture is an essential item in most broligarchy wallets.
+Their statements are often reckless, selectively autistic and so arrogant that Hinton’s ID picture is an essential item in most broligarchy shrines.

 WhiteHat is the new BlackHat

-Experienced John said what we actually have in the introduction.
+Experienced Mr. John said what we actually have in the introduction.
 If you have worked diligently for years on content: blog posts, newsletter, PR outreach, technical SEO, planned presence on social networks, etc… you can shoot yourself a movie high-five because in the era of naive and pure (so so) LLMs: quality and original content is truly king (and which is stolen without an ounce of shame for training neural networks 🤷)

 Books, instead of a conclusion

 Finally, how can we, the third group, fight more actively against the first and second?!
 They say with memes and banter, but it would also be prudent with good ol’ education.
+Or as Joseph Wisenbaum cleverly wrote:

-Or as Joseph Wisenbaum cleverly wrote: “Once a particular program is unmasked, once its inner workings are explained in language sufficiently plain to induce understanding, its magic crumbles away; it stands revealed as a mere collection of procedures, each quite comprehensible.
+“Once a particular program is unmasked, once its inner workings are explained in language sufficiently plain to induce understanding, its magic crumbles away; it stands revealed as a mere collection of procedures, each quite comprehensible.
 The observer says to himself, “I could have written that.”
 With that thought he moves the program in question from the shelf marked “intelligent” to that reserved for curios, fit to be discussed only with people less enlightened than he.”

 So in short; I am writing 5 recommendations, sorted based on your possible concentration:

-- “The AI Con” – Dr. Emily M. Bender & Dr. Alex Hanna.
-This is a smaller, but still hefty book for which you will need approx. 5 hours.
-Bender and Hanna are “going all in” with really sharp scissors aka they would shut down the power supply to the entire AI field.
-I see the angle here; but i don’t think this is realistic nor constructive.
-BUT BUT the book explains generously the problem of anthropomorphization of stochastic parrots, i.e. negative consequences of attributing human characteristics to a robot.
+Getting back to the great parts of the piece … It really shines in deeply explaining the problem of stochastic parrots anthropomorphization.
+In simpler words, negative consequences of attributing human characteristics to a robot.
 For example, the last Algebra research (Kopal, Žnidar, Korkut) demonstrates how 44% of Gen Z “considers” that AI has a positive effect on mental health.
 Therein lies the future problem.
-If young people are already looking at transformers as psychotherapists – a we know that OpenAI uses that same moment as engagement trap – we are dangerously close to giving Jonathan Heidt an opportunity for a new bestseller.
-We held a panel around the Gen Z and AI topic in the Press House where the key question was: how to use AI while at the same time supporting human values and social progress?
-The books above give the best answers.
+If young people are already looking at transformers as psychotherapists – and we know that OpenAI uses that same moment as an UX engagement trap – we are dangerously close to giving Jonathan Haidt an opportunity for a new bestseller.
+We held a panel around the “Gen Z AI” topic in the Press House where the key question was: how to use AI while at the same time supporting human values and social progress?
+Both books above give the best answers.

-- And if that’s too much for you, take a look at Silicon Valley 15 second clip which portrays the two biggest enemies of vibe-coding and the agentic system = the irony of automation and an impossibly detailed specification…
+5. And if that’s too much for you, take a look at Silicon Valley 15 second clip which portrays the two biggest enemies of vibe-coding and the agentic system = the irony of automation and an impossibly detailed specification…

 But you’re probably in an (unnecessary) Zoom meeting right now.
 With one eye you are watching this article.
 And below, from the beautiful Krasniqi bakeries, you are mourned by the smell of delicious burek.
-You no longer have the strength to squint at the sorted books; Attention Span is 0 or less; and at the same time you are brainstorming where to buy yogurt along the way.
-Which brings me back to the beginning of our relationship … that is … I have some good news – and some bad news for you.
+You no longer have the strength to squint at these sorted books.
+Attention Span is 0 or less; and you are brainstorming in multi-thread where to buy yoghurt along the way.
+Which brings me back to the beginning of our essay … that is … I have some good news – and some bad news for you.